 We put user experience at the forefront of all our designs – for us, that’s the icing on the cake.
-We listened to the gingerbread people and understand their concerns for the future of their city.
+We listened to the gingerbread people and understood their concerns for the future of their city.

 Old meets new

-Our plot is located in the Sustainable Quarter of the city where an existing industrial warehouse had fallen into disrepair.
+Our plot was located in the Sustainable Quarter of the city where an existing industrial warehouse had fallen into disrepair.
 With sustainability in mind, we chose to re-purpose the ruins and bring the building back to life using modern interventions.